COVID-19

 32.1 Rights - privileges - integrity - of standing committee members - affected

-If a standing committee member believes that his/her rights, privileges or integrity or those of the standing committee members collectively have been prejudicially affected, he/she shall ask leave of the Chair to raise a question of privilege which shall take precedence over all other matters, but he/she shall not be permitted to enter into any argument or introduce any motion related to the question of privilege.
+If a standing committee member believes that their rights, privileges or integrity or those of the standing committee members collectively have been prejudicially affected, they shall ask leave of the Chair to raise a question of privilege which shall take precedence over all other matters, but they shall not be permitted to enter into any argument or introduce any motion related to the question of privilege.

 32.2 Civic Administration - integrity questioned - procedure

-When a standing committee member considers that the integrity of a member of the Civic Administration has been impugned or questioned, the Chair shall, if they choose to do so, permit the City Manager or a Managing Director or his/her designate to make a statement to the standing committee.
+When a standing committee member considers that the integrity of a member of the Civic Administration has been impugned or questioned, the Chair shall, if they choose to do so, permit the City Manager or a Deputy City Manager or their designate to make a statement to the standing committee.

 32.3 Rule of procedure - violation - raised by standing committee member

-When a standing committee member desires to call attention to a violation of the rules or practices of procedure, he/she shall ask leave of the Chair to raise a point of order and after leave is granted, he/she shall state the point of order to the Chair succinctly and the Chair shall then decide upon the point of order and advise the standing committee members of his/her decision.
+When a standing committee member desires to call attention to a violation of the rules or practices of procedure, they shall ask leave of the Chair to raise a point of order and after leave is granted, they shall state the point of order to the Chair succinctly and the Chair shall then decide upon the point of order and advise the standing committee members of their decision.

 32.4 Appeal - Chair's decision - immediately - required